kartikk221/application-compiler/README.md

 [![GitHub license](https://img.shields.io/github/license/kartikk221/application-compiler)](https://github.com/kartikk221/application-compiler/blob/master/LICENSE)

 ## Motivation
 This package aims to bring an "include" method to Node applications that performs similar to include implementations in other languages such as PHP.
-Unlike Node's built in module system, this compiler aims to allow for the usage of simple calls such as `include('/routes/api/v1/login.js')` in your code and produces a compiled javascript file with all include calls converted into their respective code simulating a direct include into global context.
+Unlike Node's built in module system, this compiler aims to allow for the usage of simple calls such as `include('/routes/api/v1/login.js')` in your code and produces a compiled javascript file with all include calls converted into their respective code simulating a direct include into exact call line position.

 ## Features
 - Simple-to-use API